appletrue/NCE_2_3/BookOne/Lesson04-AnExcitingTrip.md

 Q3: How about   his trip ?
 He is finding the trip very exciting.

 Q4: How does he think of his trip?		very exciting.

+### 【Rewrite text】

+I am Tim.
+I was  in Australia Six months ago , I'm working for a big firm as an engineer.During the holidays I have traveled a great number of different places in Australia.
+I've bought an Australia car for the small town of Alice Springs in the centre of Australia.
+After this I will go on my journey to Darwin ,and then go to Perth by air.
+For I've never been abroad before,I feel so excited during my trip.